-After posting about the Father of the Bride house recently, several readers asked if it was the same house used in the movie Mr. & Mrs. Smith.
-It is in Pasadena near the FOTB house and does look a lot like it, but it’s not the same one.
-Here’s the house used in Mr. & Mrs. Smith:
+After posting about the Father of the Bride house, several readers asked if it was the same house used in the Mr. & Mrs. Smith movie.
+It is in Pasadena near the FOTB house and does look a lot like it, but it’s not the same, as you can see by comparing it to this photo from Father of the Bride:

 Hollywood loves these kinds of houses.
 It seems to be the Classic American House.
 In Mr. & Mrs. Smith, it worked really well to have John and Jane Smith (Brad Pitt and Angelina Jolie) living in such a traditional home.
 It was an effective cover for who they really are: paid assassins.